When and what to learn in a changing world: Characterization of optimal policies

 where $\Cav$ denotes the upper concave envelope operator.
-Optimal binary experiments can be identified with their support, since Bayes Plausibility and the current belief pin down the posterior distribution.
-Further, for any $p$ the optimal experiment is supported on the closest points such that $\Cav[v-c]=v-c$.
+Optimal binary experiments can be identified with their support and for any $p$ the optimal experiment is supported on the closest points such that $\Cav[v-c]=v-c$.
 Hence if the support $\{q_0,q_1\}$ is optimal at $p$, it remains optimal for any $q \in (q_0, q_1)$, thus partitioning the belief space into non-overlapping "experiment intervals", the endpoints of which outline optimal experiments.
-The uninformative experiment is optimal everywhere outside of these intervals.

-This suggests that the behavior of the residual value $\InfoVal v - v$ is central to the characterization of optimal information acquisition and that the key object of interest is in fact the \emph{net} value function $w:=v-c$.
-To further highlight the logic, observe that the Bellman equation can be rewritten in terms of $w$, and the continuation value made explicit:
+As a result, the residual value $\InfoVal v - v$ sufficiently characterizes optimal information acquisition and is itself pinned down by \emph{net} value function $w:=v-c$.
+To further highlight the logic, observe that the Bellman equation can be rewritten on $w$, with explicit continuation value: